ali-ramadhan/cronicle/README.md

 # cronicle

-Scripts for server maintanence using Cronicle
+Scripts for server maintanence using Cronicle for task scheduling and Mailgun for sending email notifications.